-If there are any Division Commanders left present I want to say this, that in organizing new Camps to my mind the great mistake we have always made, in organizing new Camps, has been this.
-We go in and organize them and go out and forget about them; we leave them to their own resources, and cerized should be visited three or four times a year until they have confidence in themselves and understand the business of propositions of the confidence of the confidence in themselves and understand the business of propositions. erly running the Camp, in carrying out the principles of the Order, and if a new Camp is handled in that way, along that line, instead of a loss of fifty or sixty per cent of them we will cut it down so we are not losing over twenty-five per cent.
+If there are any Division Commanders left present I want to say this. that in organizing new Camps to my mind the great maak we have always made in organizing new Camps has been this We go in and organize them and go out and forget about them; we leave them to their own resources, and cerized should be visited three or four times a year until they have confidence in themselves and understand the business of properties. erly running the Camp in carrying out the principles of the Order, and if a new Camp is handled in that way, along that line, instead of a loss of fifty or givty per cent of them we will cut it down so we are not losing over twenty-five per cent.

-Now, on the question of bringing members in the front door and letting them get out the back door, can't you just see this point, that the very thing that is going to keep them from getting out the back door is the fact we are constantly taking them in the front door and keeping the Camp active and keeping the membership in that Camp interested.
-Everybody wants to the members institution that is a success, be it an organization belong to the ments to belong to the or corporation, he wants to belong to the thing that pays dividends, and the Camp that is active and putting on the work properly and receiving the members as they should be received, are the dividend payers, and they are the boys who are going to stay in the Order that belong to those Camps, and they are not going to get out the back door.
+Now, on the question of bringing members in the front door and letting them get out the back door, and you just see this point, that the very thing that is going to keep them from retting out the back door is the fact we are constantly taking them in the front door and keeping the Camp active and keeping the membership in that Camp interested.
+Everybody wants to belong to the institution that is a success, be it an organization or corporation, he wants to belong to the thing that pays dividends and the Camp that is active and putting on the work dends and receiving the members as they should be received are the dividend payers, and they are the boys who are going to stay in the Order that belong to those Camps, and they are not going to get out the back door.
 (Applause).